McCarthy Equine Dentistry

 This is an example of a tartar ball that can build up on the canine teeth and actually grow into the gums and cause an infection or abscess.
 This is a fairly large tartar ball and you can see where it had grown into the gum and was packing food under the tartar ball.
 An infection was just starting so we were lucky enough to catch it before it became severe.

 I was called out for a horse loosing weight.
 When I arrived, the first thing that caught my eye was the extensive DGL slant.
 Look closely at the picture on the left.
 The top teeth on the left side of the mouth are long and the teeth on the bottom are short.
 This was basically causing the jaw to lock into place and not allowing the horse to chew its food.
 This horse was out on a lush, beautiful pasture and was continuing to loose weight.
 I was able to reduce the slant as much as possible.
 Again, a horse's teeth are like dog's toe nails.
 They have pulp chamber and can only have so much taken off at one time.
-If too much tooth is taken off, bleeding and infection can occur.
+If too much tooth is taken off, bleeding and infection can occur, and in some instances, it can kill the entire tooth.

 The next horse was a very interesting case.
 He was a rescue, but was in good weight and rode very well.
 I was asked to check him and this is what I found.
 The horse's incisors were completely out of balance.
 On the left side of the mouth, one of the top teeth was so long it was overtaking the bottom tooth.
 This makes it extremely hard for the horse to chew adequately.
 Look very closely at the picture on the left.
 Can you see the far upper tooth on the left side of the mouth?
 It is the very last tooth in the picture.
 Yes, that is a tooth that has basically grown from the top all the way to the bottom gums and the bottom tooth is almost a nub at this point.
 In the picture on the right, I have taken as much top tooth off as possible to allow the bottom tooth to grow properly.
 I will follow up with this horse in three months and take more off, as I did not want to get into the pulp chambers and cause any damage.